 Physical theatre artist and she-wolf-in-training Laura Careless was born in the UK and received her early training at the Royal Ballet School, White Lodge.
 She moved to the US to attend The Juilliard School Dance Division, and upon graduation joined New York’s Company XIV as a Founding Member.
 She performed with XIV for over a decade as a Principal Performer, creating lead roles in shows recognized by the Drama Desk, New York Independent Theatre and Bessie Awards.
-Other recent appearances include Rusalka with the Metropolitan Opera including a live international broadcast; Requiem with Buglisi Dance Theatre in California and New York; and Kes with choreographer/director Jonathan Watkins at the Sheffield Crucible.
+Other recent appearances include Rusalka with the Metropolitan Opera including a live international broadcast, and Kes Reimagined with Choreographer Jonathan Watkins and Director Ross MacGibbon for the BBC.

-Her choreography has most recently been performed by Circus Juventas at the National Mall, Washington DC as part of the Smithsonian Folklife Festival; by Eliot Feld’s Ballet Tech at The Joyce Theatre NYC; and in an original opera by Jonathan Dawe at Columbia University.
 Her own one-woman works tell the stories that she wishes she had grown up with, but didn’t.
 They have toured extensively from a fishing village in Alaska, to a rooftop in Capri, Italy, to a church hall on the Isle of Wight.
 Support for this work has been generously provided by The Turkeyland Cove Foundation, Acadia Projects, and Upstate Production Services/THE CHURCH.
+Her choreography has been performed by Circus Juventas at the National Mall, Washington DC as part of the Smithsonian Folklife Festival; by Eliot Feld’s Ballet Tech at The Joyce Theatre NYC; and in Nero, an original opera by Jonathan Dawe at Columbia University.

-Laura is a passionate educator who believes that self-expression through movement is the birthright of every human creature.
+Laura is a passionate educator who believes that self-expression through movement is our birthright.
 She was on the faculty for the New York Public School for dance for ten years, and now serves as a Dance Curriculum Specialist and Dance Faculty Lead for Juilliard Global’s K-12 programmes.
-She has choreographed and coached movement for performers at the Donmar Warehouse, Canadian Opera Company, Theatre For A New Audience (NY), Circus Juventas and Houston Grand Opera.
+She has choreographed and coached movement for performers at the Donmar Warehouse, Canadian Opera Company, Houston Grand Opera, Theatre For A New Audience (NY), and Circus Juventas.
 Body Story, her album of movement meditations for all, is now available on iTunes.
-She frequently teaches physical storytelling workshops for people of all movement backgrounds, including performers, activists, and cancer patients, and enjoys frequent kitchen dance parties with her husband, orchestra conductor Ryan McAdams and their baby son Owain.
+She teaches physical storytelling workshops for people of all ages and movement backgrounds, and enjoys frequent kitchen dance parties with her husband, conductor Ryan McAdams and their baby son Owain.